OpenHD/openhd-arduino/teensy-ppm-hid/readme.md

 The PPM pin is #10, you can connect it to anything that has PPM output at 3.3v level, which includes the PPM solder pad inside flight controllers such as the FlySky i6 or i6x.

-Below you can see the Teensy wire solder to the ppm pad inside a FlySky i6x, along with a ground wire soldered to a gnd pad.
+Below you can see the Teensy wire soldered to the ppm pad inside a FlySky i6x, along with a ground wire soldered to a gnd pad.
 The Teensy is attached inside with double sided gorilla tape, and a flat USB wire is routed out the back.
 You can probably find a good panel mount connector instead.